Here are three models of change that guide my promotion of climate action.

 - unspecified action, e.g., “Climate Action Now”.

-The banners suggest people are:
+The banners suggested that people were:

 - frightened by climate change,